arey0pushpa/modelling-cell-evolution/README.md

      1. For Update Table :

          Exactly One possiblity in a single row to make progress.

-         Basic Example : Update caused a compartment {1} to add molecule 2 -> hence become compartment {1,2} in next state.
+         Basic Example : Update caused a compartment {1} to add molecule 2 .
+                         Hence become compartment {1,2} in next state.

          Progress might be just staying there also.
            Like {1} -> {1} after an update state means compartmet remained the same.

      2. For Deletion Table :

         At least One Possiblity in a single row for the Deletion table.
         Allowing multiple possible deletes.

         This might be used to model the situation based on non-deterministic choice.